-And now, it’s a dining destination to be reckoned with as well.
-No longer just a place to get sunburned and eat some deep-fried fish tacos, Manhattan Beach has a new crop of restaurants (and some enduring old ones) that’ve officially put the rest of LA on notice.
+It’s hard not to feel an odd sense of utopia wash over you while you're driving down the coast and into Manhattan Beach.
+Known mostly for its volleyball courts, beachfront homes, and those new parents who can somehow afford them, the beauty of this coastal town is undeniable.
+No longer just a crowded place to get sunburned and eat some fried fish tacos, Manhattan Beach has become a serious dining destination in recent years.
+There's a new crop of restaurants (and some enduring old ones) that have officially put the rest of LA on notice.
 Here are the best of the best.

 When it comes to true Manhattan Beach classics, it doesn’t get more real than at Uncle Bill’s.
-The 55 year old staple has been an MB breakfast go-to for years, and has the weekend lines to prove it.
+The 55-year-old staple has been an MB breakfast go-to for years and has the weekend lines to prove it.
 If you can get in, you’ll be rewarded with what’s easily the best pancake and waffle situation in town.
 And now with the newly expanded side patio, you’ll get insane ocean views as well.
-Caution: They close everyday at 3pm.
+Caution: They close every day at 3pm.
 So get your hungover ass up and make it happen.

 Welcome to craft beer heaven.
 This local alehouse right on the strip might look like a regular sports bar from the outside, but it most certainly is not.
-Because inside they have one of the best craft beer stocks around, with a rotational draught list of local California breweries, and excellent bar food to soak it all up with.
+Because inside they have one of the best craft beer stocks around, with a rotational draft list of local California breweries, and excellent bar food to soak it all up with.
 Seriously, those nachos.
 The vibe inside is always laid-back with great bartenders who know exactly what they’re doing.

-From the outside, Rock N’Fish looks more like a Ruby Tuesday’s than a place you actually want to be eating at, but looks can be deceiving.
-And this family-friendly restaurant steps from the beach is serving good food and perhaps the most famous cocktail in the neighborhood - The Navy Grog.
+From the outside, Rock'N Fish looks more like a Ruby Tuesday’s than a place you actually want to be eating at, but looks can be deceiving.
+And this family-friendly restaurant steps from the beach serves good food and perhaps the most famous cocktail in the neighborhood: The Navy Grog.
 We don’t want to know the sugar intake in this rum-based cocktail, but we do want another one.
 Oh, and those crab cakes are quietly some of the best you’ll ever have.